 4) Selection of an appropriate venue for the RF, i.e., virtually or on the Round Rock campus.
 If virtual is selected, then the RF will be conducted via the learning management system of the university (currently Canvas).
 The committee should consider audiovisual needs and proximity for students and faculty for an on-campus venue.

 5) The RF Chair will confirm the selection of a date and venue with the Dean’s Office.
-Additionally, when oral presentations are included as with a campus venue, the Chair will invite the Dean of the CHP (or an appropriate substitute) to open the RF with an introduction and welcome.
+Additionally, when oral presentations are included, as with a campus venue, the Chair will invite the Dean of the CHP (or an appropriate substitute) to open the RF with an introduction and welcome.

 6) Upon confirmation of the date and venue with the Dean’s Office, the RF Chair will publish the information about the CHP-RF by a college-wide email (usually sent by the Dean’s Office).
 The email will include a “Call for Abstracts” that will include a committee-agreed-upon abstract deadline (usually in late February or early March).
 The announcement should also be posted in visible areas, to include the Canvas RF site, and placed in department chair mailboxes.
 The email should be sent by December 1 to allow faculty the possibility of inclusion in their spring syllabi.